 Nassima al-Sada, an activist, human rights educator and mother of three has campaigned for civil and political rights, women’s rights and the rights of the Shi’a minority in the Eastern Province of Saudi Arabia for many years.
 She stood in municipal elections in 2015 but was banned from participating.
 She has also campaigned for the right of women to drive and for the end of male guardianship system.

 Nassima al-Sada has been detained since July 2018 without charges or trial and has been placed in solitary confinement since February 2019.

 Write to the Saudi Arabian authorities to:

-- To immediately and unconditionally release the human rights defenders, including women, detained for their peaceful human rights work as they are prisoners of conscience;
+- Immediately and unconditionally release the human rights defenders, including women, detained for their peaceful human rights work as they are prisoners of conscience;

-- To allow independent monitors into the prisons to investigate allegations of torture, ill-treatment and sexual harassment.
+- Allow independent monitors into the prisons to investigate allegations of torture, ill-treatment and sexual harassment;

 Send appeals by letter, fax, email, tweet to Saudi Arabian authorities:

 His Majesty King Salman bin Abdul Aziz Al Saud

 Salutation: Your Majesty

 Presidency of State Security